Chart Color Schemes

 Income

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Plympton is $52,693 and average income is $62,845.
-This contrasts with Greater Adelaide's median income of $52,592 and average income of $64,886.
-Based on Wage Price Index growth of 12.83% since financial year 2022, estimated current incomes are approximately $59,454 (median) and $70,908 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Plympton rank modestly, between the 38th and 48th percentiles.
-The largest income segment comprises 33.3% earning $1,500 - $2,999 weekly (9,479 residents), similar to the broader area at 31.8%.
-Housing affordability pressures are severe, with only 84.0% of income remaining, ranking at the 39th percentile.
-Plympton's SEIFA income ranking places it in the 6th decile.
+The latest postcode level ATO data for financial year 2022 shows that median income in Plympton SA2 was $52,693 and average income was $62,845.
+This is below the national averages of $52,592 (median) and $64,886 (average) for Greater Adelaide.
+Based on Wage Price Index growth of 12.83% since financial year 2022, estimated median income in Plympton as of September 2025 is approximately $59,454, and average income is $70,908.
+According to the 2021 Census, incomes in Plympton rank modestly, between the 38th and 48th percentiles for household, family, and personal incomes.
+The largest segment of residents earns between $1,500 and $2,999 weekly (9,479 residents), which is similar to the broader area where this cohort represents 31.8%.
+Housing affordability pressures are severe in Plympton, with only 84.0% of income remaining after housing costs, ranking at the 39th percentile.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income